quesby/quesby-boilerplate/src/content/posts/01k6actzj84w84t80rx63196en--neutrino-electron-features/index.md

 aliases: []
 body: ''
 ---
-Neutrino Electron packs a comprehensive set of features designed to make static site development efficient, enjoyable, and future-proof.
+Neutrino Boilerplate packs a comprehensive set of features designed to make static site development efficient, enjoyable, and future-proof.
 Here's what makes it stand out in the crowded landscape of static site generators.

 ## Core Features